Last updated: 8 November 2022

 But don’t make it a habit.

-Try to take some extra cash to ensure you are never having to ask for some off friends.
+Try to take extra cash to ensure you aren’t asking for some from friends.

 Whilst nobody will mind helping you out, most people will only bring enough money for themselves.
 Not themselves and you!

 Before you set off, establish whether you will get rounds or buy your own drinks.

 We’ve all got ‘that’ friend who accepts everybody else’s drinks and then conveniently disappears when it’s their turn to pay.
 Don’t be that person!

 Fulfil your role by contributing to drinks, or decide at the start that you will all pay for your own throughout the tour.

 Group Motorcycle Riding: Conclusion

 People always forget the possible pitfalls of group motorcycle riding.